+Leigh Powell

+Appointed Chairperson in June 2016

-Leigh Powell Position Chairman since June 2016 Professional qualifications Bachelor of Commerce Experience and expertise Leigh has worked in business and the mortgage and finance sectors for 42 years.
-He has extensive experience in strategy and product development, credit risk, operational risk, commercial contract negotiation, supplier management, dispute resolution, capital markets securitisation.
-Currently Leigh operates his own consultancy and advisory business leveraging previous experience gained in senior roles with National Australia Bank, Genworth Financial and PMI Mortgage Insurance.
-Giovanni Caneva Position Professional qualifications Company Seretary until June 2017, appointed as Treasurer in June 2017 Certificate IV Accounting, BAS Agent Experience and expertise Jon assists other businesses with business development, administration, bookkeeping and BAS preparation.
-He also owned and operated for 14 years the then Duke of Windsor Hotel (Lucky Coq) and was instrumental in getting the Windsor Community Bank [®] Branch and Windsor IGA up and running.
-Julie Scott Position Appointed as Director in May 2017, appointed as Company Secretary in June 2017 Professional qualifications Diploma of Catering Management, Certificate 2 Wine Appreciation - WSET Experience and expertise Julie is an experienced manager, who has developed her skills over the past thirty years in both Catering Management and Banking, including over ten years within the Bendigo Bank Community Bank [®] network.
-Her specifric areas of interest are volunteering within her community, and mentoring good people to be better.
-Adam Ferfoglia Position Treasurer, resigned in November 2016 Professional qualifications Bachelor of Computing (Hons) Experience and expertise Adam is a business consultant with extensive experience in the Banking, Architecture and Engineering industries, specialising in business transformation, strategy and operations.
+Bachelor of Commerce

+Leigh has worked in business and the mortgage and finance sectors for 42 years.
+He has extensive experience in strategy and product development, credit risk, operational risk, commercial contract negotiation, supplier management, dispute resolution and capital markets securitisation.
+Currently Leigh operates his own cobnsultancy and advisory business leveraging previous experience gained in senior roles with National Australia Bank, Genworth Financial and PMI Mortgage Insurance.

+Giovanni Caneva

+Appointed Treasurer in June 2017

+Certificate IV Accounting, BAS Agent

+Jon assists other businesses with business development, administration, book keeping and BAS preparation.
+He also owned and operated for 14 years the then Duke of Windsor Hotel (Lucky Coq) and was instrumental in getting the Windsor Community Bank Branch® and Windsor IGA up and running.

+Julie Scott

+Appointed Director in May 2017, Appointed Company Secretary in June 2017

+Diploma of Catering Management, Certificate II Wine Appreciation - WSET

+Julie is an experienced manager, who has developed her skills over the past thirty years in both Catering Management and Banking, including over ten years within the Bendigo Bank Community® Bank network.
+Her specific areas of interest are volunteering within her community and mentoring good people to be better.

+Rajkumar Gopiraj

+Appointed Director in June 2015

+Bachelor of Science in Materials and Mathematics, Bachelor of Engineering (Hons.) in Materials

+Rajkumar has been employeed at a diverse range of organisations, including AECOM Australia Pty Ltd, United Nations - UMOJA and the Australian Red Cross.
+During this time he has demonstarted strong project, operational, business and general business management acumen.
+He has a proven record of developing strategic approaches and employing tactical methods to maximize productivity.

+Sue Renmead

+Appointed Director in October 2016

+Registered Nurse, Registered Midwife, Lactation Consultant (IBCLC), Graduate Diploma of Child and Family Health Nursing

+Worked as a Maternal and Child Health nurse for Stonnington Council for 14 years.
+Currently working as an Enhanced MCHN, focusing on the socially disadvantaged and culturally challenged families within Stonnington.

+Alice Boriboun

+Appointed Director in Februrary 2017.
+Resigned in April 2018.

+Bachelor of Economics and Business

+Alice is a Director and Owner of a company called Saguity, a player in the Customer Experience space.
+She specialises in Customer retention, business transformation and team culture/engagement.

+Directors' report (continued)